ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 comments: true
 ---

-Today I’m going to talk about how I make beautiful commits to public projects.
+Today I'm going to talk about how I make beautiful commits to public projects.
 I will be focusing more on matters and processes around **git** usage, rather than technical details of the contribution or social aspects of interacting with random people over Internet.